mohssenk/Arabic-Melodies-Project/INTRODUCTION.md

   - [Seekah](https://youtu.be/hmby0lm1DfA?si=V9bM_pM4l32RZ8l8) - Intimacy & devotion

 These 8 scales aren’t just used for musical instruments, but for singing and reading poems melodiously.
 Melodiously orating long, well-written poems is a very large part of Arabic culture, and the 8 scales come heavily in handy.
-One can choose a scale to use while orating their poem, depending on the emotion they seek to avoid in the audience.
+One can choose a scale to use while orating their poem or script, depending on the emotion they seek to avoid in the audience.
 For example, Ajam can be used for a poem recited at a wedding, and Saba can be for a poem recited at a funeral.
 One can also switch between scales for different parts of a (long) poem, depending on what one wants to communicate.

 For learners, learning to recognize the scales is essential to learning to recite or sing them.
 However, there is a large barrier to entry.
 It is very difficult to learn to recognize them confidently without the help of a professional.
-This makes it very inaccessible to learn.
+This makes them very inaccessible to learn.
 For this reason, I have created a classifier that can detect the scale of an audio segment.
 This project serves as a precursor to a learning tool.
-In the long term, this learning tool can become vital for students to learn the art of recital and singing.
+In the long term, this project can sprout into a full-fledged learning tool can become vital for students to learn the art of recital and singing.

 For this project, I have created a completely original dataset of 30.5 hours.
 This is the largest dataset of its kind for the 8 Arabic scales.
 By completing this project, I lay the foundations for a complete pipeline that can classify long audio segments.